 - To view images you copied to your computer - 1.
 Double-click the copied "DCIM" folder to open it. - 2.
 Double-click the folder that contains the images you want to view. - 3.
-Double-click the image file you want to view. - For information about file names, see "Memory Folder Structure" on page 169. - An image that was rotated on the camera will be displayed on your computer screen in its original (unrotated) orientation. - Viewing CS images on a computer will individually display the component images in the group.
-CS images cannot be viewed as a group on a computer.
+Double-click the image file you want to view. - For information about file names, see "Memory Folder Structure" on page 153. - An image that was rotated on the camera will be displayed on your computer screen in its original (unrotated) orientation. - Viewing a CS image on a computer will individually display the component images in the CS group.
+A CS group cannot be viewed as a CS image on a computer.